Proven-Paradox/shaper-system/Handbook.md

 Utilities are described in more detail in [Chapter 9](#chapter-9-utilities).

-> XU starts picking up Utilities with Asceticism, reasoning that its benefits alighn with things a machine should be able to do anyway.
+> XU-808 starts picking up Utilities with Asceticism, reasoning that its benefits alighn with things a machine should be able to do anyway.
 Eiditic Memory also helps represent the capabilities of a computer based mind.
 >
 > Marona spends a lot of time delving in dungeons, and decides to take some Utilities to help in those situations.
 She starts with Speak with the Ancient Dead, allowing her to interrogate any corpses they find in their adventures.
 She also takes Whispered Wisdom so she can provide the party with extra information with her Lore check.